Sarah Moore (The Family): Early life and education

 Another common form of discipline was the administration of prescription drugs that were obtained by the followers in the medical and nursing professions.
 These drugs were routinely used to pacify the children.
 When they were older, they could also be forced to take the hallucinogenic drug LSD as a kind of religious ritual.
 This was known as "going-through", and was supposed to promote self-awareness, helping the person to let go of blocks.
 Moore was forced to "go-through" in 1984, when she was 15.
 The experience took place at a property owned by The Family in England, and went on for some days because she was given repeated doses of the drug.
 She found it a traumatic experience and was later convinced that she had suffered lasting damage from the drug.

 As Moore grew up, she became more assertive and began arguing with those who supervised the children, including Hamilton-Byrne herself.
 After arguing once too often, she was expelled from The Family in 1987, at the age of 17.
 She was then taken in by a family she had met.
 After a time, she was introduced to a private investigator, known only as "Helen D", who had been investigating The Family for several years.
 From Helen D, Moore learnt that Anne Hamilton-Byrne was a fraud and that she herself was not Hamilton-Byrne's daughter at all; she had in fact been adopted.

 Helen D introduced Moore to two policewomen who won her confidence; this eventually led to a police raid on "Kai Lama" on 14 August 1987.
 A number of children were taken into custody, then placed in care, along with Moore.
 A number of the "aunties" faced criminal charges and were eventually convicted of fraudulently obtaining money from the Department of Social Security.
 In 1990, former group solicitor Peter Kibby started co-operating with police and confessed to forging birth records on orders from Hamilton-Byrne.
 Former auntie Patricia McFarlane gave information to police about adoption scams.

-Hamilton-Byrne and her husband Bill were overseas at the time; they were extradited from the United States in 1993 and faced criminal charges, but were only convicted of making false statements in regard to the adoption of Moore and other children.
+Hamilton-Byrne and her husband Bill were overseas at the time; they were extradited from the United States in 1993 and faced criminal charges, but were only convicted of fraud in regard to the adoption of Moore and other children.
 They were each fined $5,000.